sgtlambda/fieldwork/README.md

     $emailField = new JannieTextField('email', 'Email address');

-Depending on the capabilities of the input type, the field can be configured in several ways:
+Configure the field and attach it to the form:

     //Adds a validator to the field
     $emailField->addValidator(new JannieFormEmailValidator());